shakes76/PatternAnalysis-2023/recognition/DanielPfisterSiameseNetwork/README.md

 ![AD](https://github.com/UQpfister/PatternAnalysis-2023/blob/topic-recognition/recognition/DanielPfisterSiameseNetwork/Images/AD.jpeg)
 ![NC](https://github.com/UQpfister/PatternAnalysis-2023/blob/topic-recognition/recognition/DanielPfisterSiameseNetwork/Images/NC.jpeg)

 In this project, a data generator is used, which creates image pairs with the matching label.
 There are four different image pair combinations: AD, AD with the label 1, AD, NC with the label 0, NC, NC with the label 1 and NC, AD with the label 0.
 The data generator which creates the training data also shuffles the data.
 However, the data generator which creates the validation pairs does not shuffle the data.
-This way the neural network can be tested constantly during the training.
-The data generator is created from one batch of 32 128 image pairs.
-Always  32 (AD,AD), 32(AD,NC), 32(NC,NC) and 32(NC,AD) images.
+This way the neural network can be tested with the same image pairs during the training.
+The data generator is created from one batch of 32 which results into 128 image pairs for on batch.
+Always 32(AD,AD), 32(AD,NC), 32(NC,NC) and 32(NC,AD) images.

 ## Siamese network model

-This project uses a VGG16 with only one dense layer for the left and right Siamese neural networks.
+This project uses a VGG16 with only one dense layer for the left and right side of Siamese neural networks.
 The VGG (Visual Geometry Group) was discovered at the Department of Engineering Science, University of Oxford.
 The paper about this neural network introduces different sizes of the model.
 The VGG16, for instance, has 16 convolution layers.
 In addition, after two or three convolution layers, a max pooling layer is added.
 After the 16 convolution layers, three dense layers are used.
 In the project, after the VGG, a dense layer and a distance layer are used, which calculates the L1 norm.
-At the end, a dense layer decides how similar the two images are.
-The fully connected layer from the VGG16 at the end and the fully connected layer of the whole network use a sigmoid activation function.
+At the end, a dense layer calulates how similar the two images are.
+The fully connected layer from the VGG16 at the end and the fully connected layer at the end of the whole network use a sigmoid activation function.

 The image below shows the structure of the network:
 ![Model](https://github.com/UQpfister/PatternAnalysis-2023/blob/topic-recognition/recognition/DanielPfisterSiameseNetwork/Images/Model.PNG)